 In today’s global marketplace, businesses are challenged to manage international diaries between associates in different countries.
 Administrative assistants are responsible for scheduling and arranging meetings with participants in multiple time zones.
+These guidelines for Diary Management using Microsoft Outlook are vital for many professions.

-Steps for Scheduling a Meeting
+Diary Management Steps for Scheduling a Meeting

 - Next, go to ‘Home Tab’ and select ‘New Appointment’.